Pupil Services and Special Education

 My child was evaluated by someone not associated with the school (independent education evaluation).
 How will the district use this information?

 The information from an IEE (independent education evaluation) is very important to us.
-It may provide background information that could be useful in our evaluation.
-The school
+It may provide valuable background information for our assessment.
+The school district will consider the recommendations and information from an IEE in our evaluation process.

-My child qualified for "special education".
+My child qualified for special education.
 Does that mean my child will be attending a special classroom?

 I have questions about the special education services my child is receiving.
 Whom should I contact?

 If you have questions about the special education services your child is receiving, you should contact your child's case manager.
 Each student receiving special education services is assigned a case manager.
-The case manager is responsible for managing all services, modifications, and accommodations that are outlined in the Individualized Education Plan (IEP).
+The case manager is responsible for managing all services, modifications, and accommodations outlined in the Individualized Education Program (IEP).
 As a result, the case manager is the person who would have the most information relating to your child and his/her services.

 The Office for Dispute Resolution, a Pennsylvania Department of Education-funded project, has services available at no cost for parents and guardians of children with disabilities and